avinashshenoy97/protecc/README.md

 ### Note

-- This is, by no means, fool proof access protection.
+- This is, by no means, fool-proof access protection.
-- "Private members" are those members whose names are mangled by Python, according to PEP 8 convention, i.e, starting with 2 underscores and having not more than one trailing underscore.
+- "Private members" are those members whose names are mangled by Python, as per PEP 8 conventions, i.e, starting with 2 underscores and having not more than one trailing underscore.
 - Additionally, "protected members" are those members whose names are preceded by a single underscores.
-These members cannot be accessed from outside the class as well.
+These members cannot be accessed from outside the class as well, as is expected.

 ## Primary Contributors